Updated: Jul 4, 2020

 As per the ethos of the business, Angela Hirst is sourcing her Christmas goodies from small, local, sustainable businesses.

-Your podcast hosts Natascha and Sam have some great meals to look forward to in the coming weeks.
+Your podcast hosts Natascha and Sam also have some great meals to look forward to in the coming weeks.

 Natascha is looking forward to a beach Christmas with plenty of fresh seafood sourced by her brother who’s both a chef and a professional fisherman.
 She’s also got plans that involve a side of salmon and last year’s Christmas present – a hot smoker.